 Entrepreneurs and executives are always looking for ways to keep their employees motivated.
-Typically, monetary rewards would get the job done; however, in recent years, business leaders have been finding that despite increasing extrinsic factors like money, productivity and engagement have not improved.
+Typically, monetary rewards would get the job done; however, in recent years, business leaders have been finding that despite increasing extrinsic factors like money, employee productivity and employee engagement have not improved.

 This experience has been validated by several studies which reveal that in today’s workforce, motivators have shifted.
 Bonuses, raises, and commissions—rewards that were once the go-to methods for motivating staff—have lost their effectivity.
 One such study found that excessive rewards can result in a decline in performance.
 Now, before you make drastic cuts in compensation, focus instead on what will keep your team—and yourself—happy, engaged, and productive.

 Traditional management methods focus on standardized processes and employee compliance, which can stifle the human desire for autonomy.
 Though these methods have their merit, if they are the only methods used, employees may begin to feel powerless and insignificant.
-Empowering employees to build upon their own ideas for the business has been shown to increase not only engagement, but even improve those aforementioned processes.
+Empowering employees to build upon their own ideas for the business has been shown to increase not only employee engagement, but even improve those aforementioned processes.

 For example, in one software development firm, employees are given one day a quarter to work on independent projects of their own volition.
-Some worried that this time might detract from their quarterly productivity—instead, these sessions have led to software fixes and ideas for entirely new products.
+Some worried that this time might detract from their quarterly employee productivity—instead, these sessions have led to software fixes and ideas for entirely new products.